 This section provides information about NDB Cluster software and table file compatibility between different NDB Cluster 8.0 releases with regard to performing upgrades and downgrades as well as compatibility matrices and notes.
-You are expected already to be familiar with installing and configuring an NDB Cluster prior to attempting an upgrade or downgrade.
-See Section 22.3, “Configuration of NDB Cluster”.
+You should already be familiar with installing and configuring NDB Cluster prior to attempting an upgrade or downgrade.
+See Section 23.4, “Configuration of NDB Cluster”.

 Only compatibility between MySQL versions with regard to

 this section, and there are likely other issues to be

 considered.
 As with any other MySQL software upgrade

 or downgrade, you are strongly encouraged to review the relevant

 portions of the MySQL Manual for the MySQL versions from which